mertvn/Bulk-Open-VNDB/README.md

 Tries to work around the rate-limit but it's not perfect, so the recommended max grid size is 25 for now.

-The combobox is for selecting what rule should be applied for finding the URL(s) for EGS pages.
+The combobox is for selecting what rule should be applied for finding the URL(s) of EGS pages.

 A fallback to the first rule is observed if the more specific rules yield no results.